mbarretta/pogano/README.md

 //url of the twic zip directory zipsUrl='http://theweekinchess.com/zips'

-//the pgn file in which to append twic pgns pgnFile='/tmp/twic.pgn'
+//directory to write fetched PGNs pgnFile='/chess/games/twic'

-//if true, TPB will get all available pgn files. fetchHistory=false
+//if true, TPF will get all available PGN files. fetchHistory=false

-//specific id to fetch.  if null, TPB will try to find the most recent id and fetch it.
+//specific id to fetch.  if null, TPF will try to find the most recent id and fetch it.
-//if fetchHistory=true, then this value is ignored fetchId='1019'
+//if fetchHistory=true, then this value is ignored fetchId=1019

+//if true, try and import fetched files into a SCID DB doScidImport=true

+//directory of SCID binaries
+scidBinDir='/Applications/ScidvsMac.app/Contents/MacOS'

+//SCID DB
+scidDb='/chess/dbs/twic'
 </pre>

 ##Running##